thedalles77/Raspberry-Pi-easy-drawing/README.md

   ./application
 ```

-Please help to improve this program by by opening an issue on this repository
+Please help to improve this program by opening an issue on this repository
-if you any problems or suggestions.
+if you have any problem or suggestion.